Candidates must possess, at a minimum, the following prerequisites:

-- Completed no later than Fall semester 2017 (December).
+- Completed no later than Fall semester of the year of application.
 Please note: Applicants will not be considered for admission if they are taking more than two prerequisite courses during Fall Semester.

-- Human anatomy with lab: 4 semester hours (comparative anatomy may not be substituted)
+- Human anatomy with lab: 4 credit hours (comparative anatomy may not be substituted)

-- Human physiology with lab: 4 semester hours (animal physiology or kinesiology may not be substituted)
+- Human physiology with lab: 4 credit hours (animal physiology or kinesiology may not be substituted)

-- May be accepted towards program prerequisites if courses are listed as AP coursework on a CASPA verified transcript from a regionally accredited university on the United States or Canada
+- May be accepted towards program prerequisites if courses are listed as AP coursework on a CASPA verified transcript from a regionally accredited university in the United States or Canada

 - Will not be accepted towards prerequisite courses that require a lab